cosmos/cosmos/WHITEPAPER.md

 rather a limitation of all consensus protocols whose network is potentially controlled by an active adversary.

-For these types of attacks, a subset of the validators through external means should coordinate to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
-Validators who sign such a reorg-proposal forego its collateral on all other forks.
+For these types of attacks, a subset of the validators should coordinate through external means to sign a reorg-proposal that chooses a fork (and any evidence thereof) and the initial subset of validators with their signatures.
+Validators who sign such a reorg-proposal forego their collateral on all other forks.
 Clients should verify the signatures on the reorg-proposal, verify any evidence, and make a judgement or prompt the end-user for a decision.
 For example, a phone wallet app may prompt the user with a security warning, while a